What Is 5G? All You Need to Know About It

 4G ushered in the era of live streaming mobile videos, but it has certain annoying limitations.

-For instance, at times it struggles to deliver seamless high-resolution videos on-the-go.
-This can be a huge bummer in case of live broadcasts.
+For instance, at times it struggles to deliver seamless high-resolution videos on the go.
+This can be a huge bummer in the case of live broadcasts.

 Imagine you’re watching the Super Bowl on your mobile and the live streaming freezes at the most defining moment of the game!